Issaquah2247/GPT-OSS-20B-Auto-Installer/README.md

 - **Auto-Verification**: Checks all files are downloaded correctly
 - **Auto-Prerequisites**: Installs Git and CMake if missing
 - **Optimized Settings**: Pre-configured with recommended parameters from the model card
-- **Launcher Script**: Easy-to-use batch file to start the AI server
+- **Launcher Script**: Easy-to-use batCLI or web server launchers with optimized settings

 ## 📋 Requirements